In Hades flows the chthonic Styx, a river

 a physical demise that we all share

-that shell-shocks our lives and makes us shiver!
+that shell-shocks our souls and makes us shiver!

 Beware!
 It's like cirrhosis of the liver